dydxprotocol/v4-chain/protocol/README.md

 ## Daemons

-Daemons are background processes that run in go-routines to do asyncronous work.
+Daemons are background processes that run in go-routines to do asynchronous work.
 Daemons can be configured with their respective flags, e.g. `price-daemon-enabled` or `price-daemon-delay-loop-ms`.

 ### Pricefeed Daemon